aa755/decoding-human-body/_posts/2023-06-25-do-vaccines-cause-autism.md

 ### Flu vaccines during pregnancy
 ### DTP natural experiment
 ### HPV trials

+## Downplaying treatments
+For very rare disease like tetanus, treatments make much more sense because very few people would need them, thus even if there are some harms, very few people would be affected.
+Even for non-rare diseases like measles, if there was an effective treatment with slightly more risks than a vaccine, it may be a good tradeoff because many people would not need the treatment: 30% of measles infections are asymptomatic and there appears to be long-term benefits from surviving a mild measles infection: lifelong immunity (unlike MMR) and associated with lower rate of cancer.
+### Vitamin A for Measles
+Has better quality evidence showing effectiveness (although less effectiveness) than MMR
+### Vitamin C for tetanus

 ### Ending the cat and mouse game: prove safety rather than reacting to safety concerns
 Paul Offits laments that the narrative from vaccine safety skeptics has kept on changing: